 Start seasoning your new cast iron cookware by first giving it a good washing and thorough drying.
 It is fine to use a liquid dish soap when initially cleaning it.
 This makes sure the item has a fresh clean surface and that anything left from manufacturing and shipping has been removed.
-There should be no moisture on the cookware when seasoning, you can place your cast iron in a warm oven or on a low flame on the stovetop to dry.
+There should be no moisture on the cookware when seasoning, you can place your cast iron in a warm oven or on a low flame on a tent stove’s stovetop to dry.

 After the cookware is clean and dry, an oil or fat should be placed on all surfaces, inside and out.
 It must then be heated to just past its smoking point.
 Yes, this is exactly what it sounds like; the point at which the oil begins to smoke from the heat.
 This is when the oils polymerize, providing the protective coating that bonds to the cast iron.
 This polymerization provides a resilient, tough coating that is more durable than some give it credit for.

-The heat can be provided by an oven, a stovetop or even a barbecue grill.
+The heat can be provided by an oven, a stovetop or even a barbecue or camping grill.
 It is important to heat up the item slowly and evenly so the entire utensil reaches the smoking point.
 Be sure that all surfaces are covered with oil to be seasoned, including the outside and handle.
 While you don’t necessarily need the outside or the handle to be non-stick, it is desirable that it doesn’t rust.

 It is beneficial to buff the oil into all surfaces so the item doesn’t appear too oily.
 If there is too much oil, it can pool when seasoning and if there’s too little you won’t achieve the desired non-stick characteristics.
 Instead, work the oil evenly into the surface with a paper towel.
 Because, remember, the oil will harden as is, any pooling will create an uneven cooking surface that is subject to chip.